 Additional advantages of class action suits:

-- no lawyer fees
+- no hourly rate fees for lawyers

 - more viable for individuals with limited time and financial resources

 - no responsibility for attorney fees, as these are typically paid out of the recoveries

 - little action required on your end, unless you are the lead plaintiff

 - streamlined process involving one judge, one court, and a single decision